 CIESE was founded in 1988 to improve K-12 science and mathematics education through the use of technology.
 Drawing upon Stevens' years of experience as the first college in the country to require students to own a computer (1982), early CIESE programs utilized mathematics "tool" software for exploration of mathematical concepts.

-Over twenty-five years of leadership in STEM education
+Over thirty years of leadership in STEM education

 When Dr. Edward Friedman founded CIESE in 1988, computers and the Internet were just emerging into public view and had little role in K-12 education.
 Ed and his Stevens colleagues looked around the curve and saw potential.
 They also knew that students’ success and innovation in science, technology engineering and mathematics at the university level depended on their prior experience.
 They embraced “new technologies” and the responsibility to influence pre-college education.